novak-99/cpplex/README.md

 }
 ```

-And you can call functions on this datatype as such:
+And you can call functions by doing the following:

 ```cpp
 #include <Complex.hpp>